muscar/muscar.github.com/_posts/2013-08-07-on-abstraction.md

 Let's get over the fact that they don't give any proof for their claims, beside some user testimonials---which are inevitably highly context sensitive or biased or both.
 That's because it's hard to quantify such claims.
 For an in-depth discussion on this matter read [this essay](http://tagide.com/blog/2012/03/research-in-programming-languages/).

 What I'd like to focus on for the rest of this post is one of the most common features that FP advocates like to mention when it comes to the concisencess of programs written in FP languages: the combination of Algebraic Data Types (ADT) and pattern matching (PM).
+While making programs shorter, PM makes the less resiliant to change, thus less robust.
+That is because _pattern matching breaks abstraction_.

 ## Pattern matching breaks abstraction